Lilo002/rsschool-cv0/cv.md

 I am 26 y.o.
 I am a doctor.
 But recently realise that I want to learn something as difficult as medicine.
 That's why I'm here.

 ## *Skills*
-I've been learning Css and HTML for 1 month.
+I've been learning Css and HTML for 3 month / js for 2 month

 ## *Code example*